Agent-based Or Agentless Backup, Which Is Best?

-Why Agent-based Backup is actually best for Cloud Backup
+Why Agent-based Backup is best for Cloud Backup

 Many backup technologies offer excellent on-premise protection for a massive range of applications and hardware deployments.
 Historically, a backup environment would have a backup server pulling data from a live environment moving it onto disk, tape or a combination of the two at the same site or across the WAN to another site.
 This design works for the most part but has its limitations.

-Why wouldn't I use an existing/well-known backup technology?
+Why wouldn’t I use a ‘traditional’ backup technology

 An agent-based approach

 The advantage of an agent-based approach is that, in the unlikely event of a client failing, it fails in isolation to the rest of the environment.
-The agent based approach also allows you to benefit from distributed processing, resulting in faster, more efficient backups.
-Multiple, lightweight clients can be configured in a matter of minutes and then administered centrally.
+The agent-based approach also allows you to benefit from distributed processing, resulting in faster, more efficient backups.
+Multiple, lightweight clients can be configured in a matter of minutes and will operate with limited effect on CPU.

 The advantages of an agent-based approach include: